boucadair/CATS-framework/draft-xxx-can-framework.md

 --- abstract

 This document describes a framework for Computing-Aware Networking (CAN).
-It includes a framework overview, main components, and the workflow of the control plane and data plane.
+Particularly, the document identifies a set of CAN components, describes their interactions, and exemplifies the workflow of the control plane and data plane.

 --- middle

 # Introduction

-Edge computing has been expanding from single edge nodes to multiple networked collaborating edge nodes to solve issues like response time, resource optimization, and network efficiency.
+Edge computing architectures have been expanding from single edge nodes to multiple interconnected collaborating edge nodes to address issues, such as long response time reduction, suboptimal service resource utilization, and inefficient network utilization.

-The network architecture for edge computing has previously provided only relatively static service dispatching, often directing service traffic to the closest edge from an IGP perspective, or to the server with the most computing resources without considering the network status, and even sometimes just based on static configuration.
+The underlying networking architectures for edge computing usually provide relatively static service dispatching.
+In such architectures, the service traffic is often directed to the closest edge from a routing perspective or to the server with the most computing resources without considering the network status, and even sometimes simply based on static configurations.

-As described in {{I-D.liu-can-ps-usecases}}, traffic steering that takes into account computing resource metrics would benefit several use-cases, such as augmented reality or virtual reality (AR/VR).
+As described in {{I-D.liu-can-ps-usecases}}, traffic steering that takes into account computing resource metrics would benefit several services, such as augmented reality or augmented/virtual reality (AR/VR).
 This document provides an architectural framework, which will enable compute- and network-aware traffic steering decisions in edge computing.

-The Computing-Aware Networking (CAN) framework presented in this document is an ingress-based overlay framework for the selection of a suitable service instance from a set of possibly several canditates, where 'suitable' may be determined through a combination of networking and computing related metrics.

-CAN assumes that there may be multiple service instances running on different edge nodes, globally providing one single service.
+The Computing-Aware Networking (CAN) framework assumes that there may be multiple service instances running on different edge nodes, globally providing one single service.
 A single edge may have limited computing resources (such as CPU or GPU) available, and different edges likely have different resources available.
 A single edge may host multiple instances of a service, or just one.

-The main principle of this CAN framework is that edge nodes are interconnected and collaborate with each other to achieve a holistic objective of dispatching service demands, by taking into account both service instance status and network state (e.g., path length, cost, and levels of congestion).
+The CAN framework is an ingress-based overlay framework for the selection of the suitable service instance(s) from a set of instance candidates.
+The exact characterization of 'suitable' will be determined by a combination of networking and computing related metrics.
+To that aim, the CAN framework assumes that edge nodes collaborate with each other under a single administrative domain to achieve a global objective of dispatching service demands, by taking into account both service instances status and network state (e.g., forwarding path length, cost, and congestion).

-This document describes a framework to realize CAN, and the workflows of rhe main procedures in the control and data planes.
+Also, this document describes a workflows of the main CAN procedures in both the control and data planes.

 # Terminology

+This document makes use of the following terms:

+- Client:An endpoint that is connected to a service provider network.

-- CAN: Computing-Aware Networking takes into account the dynamic nature of computing resource metrics and network state metrics to steer service traffic to a service instance.
+- Computing-Aware Networking (CAN): An architecture that takes into account the dynamic nature of computing resources and network state to steer service traffic to a service instance.
+This dynamicity is expressed by means of relevant metrics.

-- Service: A monolithic function that is provided by a network operator according to a specification.
-A composite service can be built by orchestrating monolithic services.
+- Service: A function that is provided by a network operator according to a specification.

 - Service instance: A run-time environment (e.g., a server or a process on a server) that makes the functionality of a service available.
-One service can have multiple instances running at the same or different network locations.
+One service can be exposed by multiple instances running at the same or different network locations.

-- CS-ID: The CAN Service ID is an identifier representing a service, which the clients use to access said service.
-Such an identifier identifies all of the instances of the same service, no matter on where they are actually running.
-The CS-ID is independent of which service instance serves the service demand.
-Usually multiple instances provide a (logically) single service, and service demands are dispatched to the different instance by choosing one instance among all available instances.
+- CAN Service ID (CS-ID):  An identifier representing a service, which the clients use to access said service.

-- CB-ID: The CAN Binding ID is an identifier of a single service instance/site of a given CS-ID.
+- CAN Binding ID (CB-ID): An identifier of a single service instance or site of a given service instance (CS-ID).

 - Service demand: The demand for a specific service identified by a specific CS-ID.

 - Service request: The request for a specific service instance.

-- CAN-Router: A network device (usualy at the edge of the network) that makes forwarding decisions based on CAN information to steer traffic belonging to the same service demand to the same chosen service instance.
+- CAN-Router: A network device (usually at the edge of the network) that makes forwarding decisions based on CAN information to steer traffic belonging to the same service demand to the selected chosen service instance.

 - Ingress CAN-Router: A network edge router that serves as a service access point for CAN clients.
 It steers the service packets onto an overlay path to an Egress CAN-Router linked to the most suitable edge site to access a service instance.

-- Egress CAN-Router: An Egress CAN-Router is the egress endpoint of an overlay path.
+- Egress CAN-Router: An egress endpoint of an overlay path and which connected a CAN-serviced site.

-- C-SMA: The CAN Service Metric Agent responsible for collecting service capabilities and status, and for reporting them to the C-PS.
+- CAN Service Metric Agent (C-SMA):Responsible for collecting service capabilities and status, and reporting them to a CAN Path Selector (C-PS).

-- C-NMA: The CAN Network Metric Agent responsible for collecting network capabilities and status, and for reporting them to the C-PS.
+- CAN Network Metric Agent (C-NMA): Responsible for collecting network capabilities and status, and reporting them to a C-PS.

-- C-PS: The CAN Path Selector determines the path toward the appropriate service location and service instances to meet a service demand given the service status and network status information.
+- CAN Path Selector (C-PS): An entity that determines the path toward the appropriate service location and service instances to meet a service demand given the service status and network status information.

-- C-TC: The CAN Traffic Classifier is responsible for determining which packets belong to a traffic flow for a particular service demand, and for steering them on the path to the service instance as determined by the C-PS.
+- CAN Traffic Classifier (C-TC): Responsible for determining which packets belong to a traffic flow for a particular service demand, and for steering them on the path to the service instance as determined by a C-PS.

 # Framework and Components {#Framework-and-concepts}

+## Assumptions

-CAN assumes that there are multiple equivalent service instances running on different edge sites, providing one single service which is represented by CS-ID.
-The network will take forwarding decision for the service demand from the client according to both service instances status as well as network status.
-The framework is shown below.
+CAN assumes that there are multiple service instances running on different edge sites, providing one single service which is represented by the same service identifier (see {{can-ids}}.

+## CAN Identifiers {#can-ids}

+CAN introduces the following identifiers:

+- CAN Service ID (CS-ID): An identifier representing a service, which the clients use to access said service.
+Such an ID identifies all of the instances of the same service, no matter on where they are actually running.
+The CS-ID is independent of which service instance serves the service demand.
+Usually multiple instances provide a (logically) single service, and service demands are dispatched to the different instance by choosing one instance among all available instances.

+- CAN Binding ID (CB-ID): An identifier of a single service instance or site of a given service instance (CS-ID).

+## CAN Components

+The network takes forwarding decisions for a service demand received from a client according to both service instances status as well as network status.
+The main CAN functional elements and their interactions are shown in {{fig-can-fw}}.

 ~~~
       +-----+              +------+            +------+